gaols/goutils/README.md

 ## Description

-Some common used utilities to make your development more productive.
+Some common utilities to make your development more productive.
 It's self contained, no other dependencies is required.

 ## Install